 We last considered the politics of our immigration debate in 2015.
 At that time, comprehensive immigration reform still seemed possible, even though the anti-immigrant wing of the Republican Party had blown up such legislation twice in the last 10 years.

 Obama was still president, too.
 So, the meeting focused on the main bipartisan bargain that had long been in play.
 Both sides wanted to reform America’s cumbersome legal immigration system and partially reorient it towards admitting higher-skilled labor.
-For undocumented/illegal immigrants long story short Democrats and Republican elites wanted to trade regulation (green cards for almost all undocumented immigrants currently here coupled with a path to citizenship for some of them) for increased border security and better employer sanctions.
+For undocumented/illegal immigrants, long story short, Democrats and Republican elites wanted to trade regulation in the UI labor market (green cards for almost UIs currently here coupled with a path to citizenship for some of them) for increased border security and better employer sanctions.

 It seems like a good time to revisit what the public has a stomach for.